 When a guardrail is required per the above explanation, it must meet a minimum height requirement of no less than 36 inches for it to serve the purpose of minimizing a fall.
 The height is measured vertically above the walking surface or the line that connects the nosing of a set of stairs.

-One very Important thing to note here is to understand that these requirements are per the International Residential Code (IRC) however other state or local codes can differ which is why it is always best to get in contact with your local jurisdiction to understand which code is adopted.
-For example, in California the guardrail height requirement per the California Residential Code (CRC) is to be no less than 42 inches.
-With that said let us continue with the IRC provisions.
+Important Note: One very Important thing to note here is to understand that these requirements are per the International Residential Code (IRC) however other state or local codes can differ which is why it is always best to get in contact with your local jurisdiction to understand which code is adopted.

 Guardrail Opening Limitations – Baluster Spacing (R312.1.3)

-Stair Baluster Spacing for Guardrails and Handrails
+Baluster Spacing for Guardrails

-There are 2 exceptions however.
 Exception 1 allows the triangular opening formed by the riser, tread and bottom rail of the guard to be larger, but at no point shall it allow a 6 inch diameter sphere to pass through.

 Exception 2 allows the guard located along the open side of a stair run to be just slightly larger however at no point shall it allow a 4-3/8 inch diameter sphere to pass through.